Thermal and geometric normal modes of spectral fluctuations in heavy-ion collisions

 By maximizing the coherent deformation of the spectrum we contain all the fluctuations coming out of thermal effect in a single {\it pure mode} $ e_T$, hence labeled as {\it thermal mode}.
 The thermal mode is shown in panel (e) of Fig.~\ref{fig:modes}.
 We show results for 30-40 \% centrality where the original principal modes are apprioximately aligned along physical directions, hence the orthogonal rotation plays small role \footnote{It should be noted that such orthogonal rotation is a general requirement according to the rigorous relationship between final and initial state fluctuations shown in Appendix~\ref{s:relation}, irrespective of the mixing between the physical modes into principal modes.
 Such rotation is expected to play most consequential role in central collisions where the mixing is substantial.} although essential for the physical identification.
 It is negative below $\langle p_T \rangle$ signifying the negative correlation of soft particles with increase in effective temperature, and positive above $\langle p_T \rangle$.

 The second rotated mode $e_G$ represents all residual spectral fluctuations that do not have a thermal origin.
 It is shown in panel (f) of Fig.~\ref{fig:modes}.
 This mode has double sign-change, or two nodes.
 The first one occurs slightly below $\langle p_T \rangle$ and the second one occurs at high $p_T$ beyond 2.5 GeV.
-Physically, the mode implies a deformation of the spectra where the soft particles are positively correlated with the changes in the initial state, intermediate particles are negatively correlated, and hard particles are again positively correlated.
+The mode implies a deformation of the spectra where the soft particles are positively correlated with the changes in the initial state, intermediate particles are negatively correlated, and hard particles are again positively correlated.
+Physically, at fixed temperature, a fireball with larger eccentricity develops stronger pressure gradients along its minor axis, resulting in a modified radial-flow profile and a small change in $[p_T]$.
+Such geometry-induced spectral redistribution among different $p_T$ regions produces the characteristic two-nodal structure.
 This is analogous to the asymmetric stretching of a linear triatomic molecule, where the atoms on either side move in the same direction, but the middle atom moves in opposite direction, resulting in an incoherent mode of vibration.
 This is illustrated by the cartoon in panel (b) of Fig.~\ref{fig:modes}.

 At fixed effective temperature, a proportionate (perfect correlation) change in $S$ and $V$ owing to impact parameter variation leads to fluctuations of $\epsilon_2^2$.
 The effect is shown in panel (b) of Fig.~\ref{fig:corr} presenting a scatter plot between $[p_T]$ and $\epsilon_2^2$ at fixed $s$ implying fixed effective temperature.
 There exist a strong correlation ($r=0.72$) between the two in 30-40 \% centrality.
 The corresponding variation of $[p_T]$ is smaller as compared to thermal fluctuations, but sufficiently enough to enforce a non-trivial change in $p_T$-spectra.
 The scenario is illustrated by the cartoon in panel (d) of Fig.~\ref{fig:modes}, where two spectra corresponding to two events cross at two different $p_T$.
 Therefore, two events can have same $S/V$, hence same $T$ but different $\epsilon_2^2$ due to different $b$, hence different geometry.
 We label this second rotated mode $e_G$ as the {\it geometric mode} of spectral fluctuation, as it originates from the changes in shape and size of the fireball.